Discover 33 Delightful Things to Do in Mallorca, Spain!

 They offer a different type of stay than a conventional hotel, and you shouldn’t leave Mallorca without bedding down in at least one finca.

-We adored our stay at Finca Can Coll in Soller (Credit: Finca Can Coll)
+We loved our stay at Finca Ca’s Curial in Soller

+On our second visit, we stayed at the beautiful Finca Ca’s Curial.
 For adults only, this 19th century estate also has an outdoor swimming pool.
 Rooms and suites have views of the mountains and orange groves.
+It’s a little less expensive than Finca Can Coll, but just as charming!

-21) Climb the steps in Pollensa Old Town
+21) Climb the Calvari Steps in Pollensa Old Town

 Climbing the Calvari steps in Pollensa Old Town